jbagwell27/fdd-docs/features/custom_embeds.md

 order: d
 ---

-!!!warning WIP Warning
-These docs are still a WIP.
-If you can't find what you are looking for, feel free to ask us in Discord !!!

 Simple Discord Link now allows you to customize the layout of embeds, used for various messages.

 Custom Embeds are stored in `config/simple-discord-link/embeds` and use a JSON structure.